PitchforkAssistant/devvit-flood-assistant/redditWiki.md

 ### Quota Period

 This is the time period in which the quota period is enforced.
 This field is a number of hours.
 The hours can be fractional, for example `0.5` is 30 minutes.
-The maximum is `168` hours (7 days).
+The maximum is `744` hours (31 days).

+Please note that increasing this value will not start retracking posts that have already aged out of the previous quota period.
+Decreasing it will however cause the app to discard posts that are older than the new quota period.

 ### Ignore Moderators

-If this is enabled, moderators of your subreddit will be ignored by this app.
+If this is enabled, posts made by moderators of your subreddit will never be removed by this app.

 ### Ignore Contributors